Outdoor Research Hemispheres Jacket Review

 Our Analysis and Test Results

 This jacket performs highly in weather resistance, ventilation, and comfort, and it is also the lightest jacket in our review.
-All of these attributes make it the best option for backcountry skiing.
+These attributes make it a stellar option for backcountry skiing.

 The Hemispheres is not a warm jacket on its own.
 Like other shell jackets, it is just the exterior component of a layering system that allows the user to wear exactly what the weather demands on any given day.
 If it's cold outside, you'll need one or maybe two insulating layers underneath.
 If it's warm, you might only wear a thin layer of insulation underneath.
 On spring afternoons, you might get away with just wearing a thin base layer shirt under the Hemispheres.
 When wearing this jacket, warmth is all up to you.

 Some features of the jacket help you stay warm.
-The adjustable hood offers good coverage, although other jackets in the competition have larger hoods.
-The sleeve cuffs use velcro closures to keep out the cold, but other jackets feature stretchy cuff gaskets that create a skin-tight seal.
+Although other jackets in the competition have larger hoods, the adjustable hood on the Hemispheres offers good coverage.
+The sleeve cuffs use velcro closures to keep the cold out, but other jackets feature stretchy cuff gaskets that create a skin-tight seal.
 In the backcountry, we trade these features for lower weight, and we end up generating a lot more heat than inbounds skiers.
 So, a thin shell jacket is all that is needed.
-For inbounds skiing, we'd reach for a slightly thicker (and thus warmer) shell.
+For inbounds skiing, we'd reach for a slightly thicker shell for added warmth.

 The Hemispheres provides excellent weather resistance, as any ski jacket should.
-Gore-Tex is used in the shell fabric, which offers uncompromising waterproofness while also ensuring a sound design, waterproof zippers, and taped seams.
-The design of the jacket is great for weather resistance as well, meaning the sleeves and hem are long enough so that they don't expose your torso or wrists when you raise your arms.
+Gore-Tex is used in the shell fabric, offering uncompromising waterproofness while also ensuring a sound design, waterproof zippers, and taped seams.
+The design is great for weather resistance because the sleeves and hem are long enough not to expose your torso or wrists when you raise your arms.
 The hood fits over a helmet and cinches down tight.

 Throughout our testing period, the Hemispheres demonstrated excellent weather resistance, and we would trust this jacket in the gnarliest of conditions.
 Outdoor Research's DWR treatment is pretty good, and we did not experience any wetting out of the shell fabric, even during extended spraying in the shower test.
 The hood is smaller than other shell jackets we reviewed, but a stretchy panel in the hood fabric allows a good fit with any helmet.